 Pupils can visit different types of schools and obtain different kinds of school-leaving qualifications.

-- Successfully finishing Sekundarstufe I (lower secondary schooling) will qualify them for more practical professional qualification paths such as vocational training.
+- Successfully finishing Sekundarstufe I (lower secondary schooling) will qualify them for more practical professional qualification paths such as vocational training (Ausbildung) (Ausbildung).

-- In order to study at university they need to complete the upper secondary qualification (Sekundarstufe II) and attain a high enough score on tests at the end to qualify for university entrance.
+- In order to study at a university they need to complete the upper secondary qualification (Sekundarstufe II) and attain a high enough score in the final tests.

 Find out more about what comes after leaving secondary school in the Orientation Flow for the Kiron Campus Application Checklist.